 Georgia has plenty of eerie places that are said to be haunted.
 Discover the spine-tingling stories of the most haunted places in Georgia.

 For those brave enough to explore, Georgia is filled with homes, hotels, and parks that have been long-rumored to be haunted.
+So grab your flashlight and your EMF meter and get ready to go on a ghost hunt at these creepy haunted spots in Georgia!

 From stunning mansions with dark histories to theaters with supernatural activity, here are the 13 most haunted places in Georgia you should add to your must-see list this spooky season.